vimeo/vimeo-networking-java/auth/README.md

 ```

 ### Advanced Authentication

 __Create a Vimeo Account via Email__

-If you would like to create a Vimeo account via, you will need to provide the display name, email and password, and whether you want to opt out of marketing emails.
+If you would like to create a Vimeo account via email, you will need to provide the display name, email and password, and whether you want to opt out of marketing emails.
 This can be done as follows:

 Kotlin